 Double ‘s’ or ‘ß’ you may wonder?

 During your German studies, you have come across the letter ‘ß’ which your German teacher calls SZ or sharp S. The letter was introduced in 1903 because the double S in Roman typography looked similar to SZ in old German typography.
-It came out of fashion in Switzerland but is still used in standard German […]
+It came out of fashion in Switzerland but is still used in Standard German […]

 Do you know what Gallicism are?
 Gallicisms are words from French that have found use in another language.
 When learning German, you will come across a lot of Gallicisms.
 They found their way into the German language during the reign of Louis XIV, who was revered across the German aristocracy.
-Amusement, fashion, cuisine, the military […]
+Amusement, fashion, cuisine, and the […]

 German words of Russian origin